Yifei-Zhuang/zjusre_2022_fiSSure/INSTALL.md

    - Then you should run `sudo yum install -y mongodb-org` and add `exclude=mongodb-org,mongodb-org-database,mongodb-org-server,mongodb-mongosh,mongodb-org-mongos,mongodb-org-tools` to your `~/.zshrc` or `~/.bashrc`
    - Then you should run `mongo --version;mongod --version` to check whether mongodb is correctly installed.The output should like this.
    - ![](https://hutao-image-bed.oss-cn-hangzhou.aliyuncs.com/uPic/tnfFtZ.png)
+   - exec `mongo` to enter mongo cli. then run `use admin;
+ db.createUser( {user: "admin",pwd: "ZJUSRE",roles: [ { role: "userAdminAnyDatabase", db: "admin" } ]})` to create admin user.
+   - exit mongo cli. running `killall mongo` (or other commands to stop mongodb), then relaunch mongodb.enter mongo cli, type `use admin; db.auth('admin','ZJUSRE') to check whether user has been created successfully.

-2. Then you should install nodejs.
+1. Then you should install nodejs.
 Also, you can refer to https://www.jianshu.com/p/959ca0e5495a.
 I'll only include minimum steps below.

    - first run `wget https://nodejs.org/dist/v16.13.2/node-v16.13.2-linux-x64.tar.xz` in any dir.
    - then run ` xz -d node-v16.13.2-linux-x64.tar.xz` to extract it (if bash or zsh cannot find xz, please run `yum install xz.x86_64`)